martinlangee/graph-editor/README.md

 # Simple Graph Editor

 A simple but quite useful implementation of a simple graphical editor.
+The sample node elements are inspired by logical elements.

 See the sample images for a quick impression of the UI.